Photo: WFP/Julian Frank/2021

 Afghanistan

-More than a quarter of Afghanistan’s population faces extreme hunger, including 2 million on the brink of starvation.
+One-third of Afghanistan’s population faces extreme hunger, including 3 million people on the brink of starvation.
 WFP’s food assistance is the last lifeline for millions of Afghans.

 A Nation in Distress